The size-Ramsey number of cubic graphs

 \section{Trees and cycles through prescribed sets}

 In this section, we provide the two main building blocks used in the proof of Theorem~\ref{thm:main_gnp}.
 Both results are stated in greater generality that what is needed for Theorem~\ref{thm:main_gnp}, with the goal of making further claims in Section~\ref{sec:concluding} more transparent.

-Note that the bound on $p$ in the following lemma could be lowered to, say, $n^{-1/2} \log^3 n$.
-However, we have decided not to complicate the proof further.
+Our first building block says that, under appropriate conditions, one can embed bounded-degree trees so that each vertex is mapped into a prescribed set.
+The embedding strategy used both here and in the main theorem, which we dub \emph{first-free-bucket embedding}, originates from the second author's PhD thesis~\cite{rajko_thesis}.
+While the bound on $p$ here could be lowered to, say, $n^{-1/2} \log^3 n$, we have decided not to complicate the proof any further.

-\begin{lemma} For every $\alpha, \gamma, \xi > 0$ and $\Delta \in \N$, there exist $c(\alpha,\gamma,\xi,\Delta), \eps_0(\gamma,\xi,\Delta) > 0$ such that, for every $0 < \eps \leq \eps_0$ and $p \geq n^{-1/2+\xi}$, the random graph $\Gamma \sim \Gnp$ w.h.p.\ has the following property.
+\begin{lemma} For every $\alpha, \gamma, \xi > 0$ and $\Delta \in \N$, there exist $c = c(\alpha,\gamma,\xi,\Delta), \eps_0 = \eps_0(\gamma,\Delta) > 0$ such that, for every $0 < \eps \leq \eps_0$ and $p \geq n^{-1/2+\xi}$, the random graph $\Gamma \sim \Gnp$ w.h.p.\ has the following property.

 Let $T$ be a tree with $t \leq cn$ vertices and maximum degree $\Delta$.
-Let $G \subseteq \Gamma$ and, for each $v \in V(T)$, let $s_v \in V(G)$ be a specific vertex such that every $s_v \in V(G)$ is chosen at most $\Delta$ times.
+Let $G \subseteq \Gamma$ and, for each $v \in V(T)$, let $s_v \in V(G)$ be a specific vertex such that every $s \in V(G)$ is chosen at most $\Delta$ times.
 Then, for any collection of subsets $N_v \subseteq N_G(s_v)$ of order $\alpha n p$ such that $(N_v, N_w)$ is $(\eps, p)$-regular of density $d \ge \gamma p$ (with respect to $G$) for each $vw \in T$, there exists a copy of $T$ in $G$ which maps each $v \in V(T)$ to $N_v$. \end{lemma}

 \begin{proof} By applying Lemma~\ref{lem:cleanup} and renaming the sets if necessary, we may assume that each vertex in $N_v$ has at least $d|N_w|/2$ neighbours in $N_w$ for each $vw \in T$ and $|N_v| \ge \tilde n := 0.9 \alpha np$.